 The long-term demonstration at NAS Fallon was conducted primarily to investigate the costeffectiveness of the prepump separation operation compared to operation in the conventional configuration.
-During the long-term demonstration, the system was operated in a multiple well (five well) configuration to simulate full-scale design.
-Also, the test duration was approximately four months, so more accurate costs for "long-term" operation could be assessed.
+During the long-term demonstration, the system was operated in a multiple-well (five wells) configuration to simulate full-scale design.
+Also, the test duration was approximately 4 months so more accurate costs for long-term operation could be assessed.
 All of the tests were designed to provide a side-by-side comparison of the performance and operational requirements in each configuration.
 For example, operational and maintenance labor requirements were recorded for each of the configurations to determine if one of the configurations was more cost-effective than the other configuration.

 The prepump separation systems were designed to improve the operation of the bioslurper system and reduce operating costs by preventing the formation of the floating solids and emulsions present in the discharge streams from the bioslurper system.
 Therefore, all of the demonstrations were conducted to compare the bioslurper performance with and without prepump separation systems.
-The data presented in this section will compare the cost performance of the bioslurping technology in the conventional configuration with the in-well separation configuration.
-The cost assessment of the conventional bioslurper system includes two scenarios: 1) with manual removal and disposal of the floating solids and 2) treatment of the aqueous discharge stream with a dissolved air flotation (DAF) system.
+The data presented in this section compares the cost performance of the bioslurping technology in the conventional configuration with the in-well separation The cost assessment of the conventional bioslurper system includes two configuration. scenarios: (1) manual removal and disposal of the floating solids and (2) treatment of the aqueous discharge stream with a dissolved air flotation (DAF) system.
 Treatment costs in the conventional configuration are estimated because the site at NAS Fallon did not produce a significant amount of floating solids that needed to be removed.
-Additionally, the aqueous discharge limits were relatively high, so the aqueous discharge stream did not require treatment past the OWS.
-Although the knockout tank was tested alone during the long-term demonstration, the cost and performance data did not indicate that it performed adequately.
+Additionally, the aqueous discharge limits were relatively high, so the aqueous discharge stream did not require treatment Although the knockout tank was tested alone during the long-term past the OWS. demonstration, the cost and performance data did not indicate that it performed adequately.
 Therefore, costs for the knockout tank operation alone were not calculated.

-5.1 Cost Reporting
+5.1 COST REPORTING

-Table 5-1 displays the costs for the long-term demonstration at NAS Fallon.
-The demonstration plan for the long-term test was estimated at \$10,000, which includes detailed plans for monitoring, sampling, and analyses.
+Table 6 displays the costs for the long-term demonstration at NAS Fallon.
+The demonstration plan for the long-term test was estimated at \$10,000 and included detailed plans for monitoring, sampling, and analyses.
 Mobilization costs included transporting the trailer and a fuel-storage tank from Columbus, Ohio, to Fallon, Nevada.
 The trailer and tank are owned by Battelle; therefore, costs for these pieces of equipment were not included in the cost summary.
-The majority of the site costs include the construction costs for preparing the site, such as drilling, trenching, and electrical installation.
-The labor costs are the dominant part of the variable costs, where the equipment and materials costs are much lower.
+Most of the site costs include the construction costs for preparing the site, such as drilling, trenching, and electrical installation.
+Labor costs are the dominant part of the variable costs, whereas the equipment and materials costs are much lower.
 Although this demonstration included a significant amount of analytical work, the cost for analyses was much lower then the labor and travel costs.

 The total cost of the long-term demonstration was approximately \$70,000.
-The unit cost per gallon of fuel removed is \$10/gallon.
+The unit cost per gallon of fuel removed is \$10.

 Cost Category Subcategory Costs (\$)

 FIXED COSTS

+1. Capital Costs Mobilization/demobilization

-1. CAPITAL COSTS Mobilization/demobilization - Transportation of trailer - Transportation of fuel-storage tank \$5,000 \$290
+Transportation of trailer 5,000

+Transportation of fuel-storage tank 290

-Demonstration Plan \$10,000
+Demonstration plan 10,000

-Site work \$1,500
+Site work 1,500

-Equipment Cost - Hydrophobic screens - Mobile Trailer Installation \$1,303 Battelle-owned

-Drilling Electrical Trenching \$2,580 \$3,185 \$700
+Equipment cost

+Hydrophobic screens 1,303

+Mobile trailer Battelle-owned

+Installation

+Drilling 2,580

+Electrical 3,185

+Trenching 700

 Subtotal \$24,558

 VARIABLE COSTS

-2. OPERATION AND MAINTENANCE Labor - Subcontractor - Battelle personnel Materials and Consumables \$4,200 \$21,741
+2. Operation And Maintenance Labor

+Subcontractor 4,200

+Battelle personnel 21,741

+Materials and consumables

-Fuel for generatorMaterial \$362 \$2,712
+Fuel for generator 362

+Material 2,712

+Travel costs 9,250

+Equipment rental

-Travel costs Equipment Rental - Generator \$9,250 \$394
+- Generator 394

-Performance Testing/Analysis \$6,454
+Performance testing/analysis 6,454

 Subtotal \$45,113

-TOTAL COSTS · · · · · · · · · · · · · · · · · · ·
+TOTAL COSTS

+Tota l Technology Cost: \$69,671

-TOTAL TECHNOLOGY COST : \$69,671 Quantity Treated:
+Quantity Treated: 6,844

-Unit Cost (\$):
+Unit Cost: \$10/gallon

-Table 5-1.
-NAS Fallon, NV Long Term Demonstration Costs
+Table 6.
+NAS Fallon, Nevada Long-Term Demonstration Costs.